cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 // and so on...
 ```

-Declaring a recursive function inline leads to compilation error.
+Declaring a recursive function inline leads to a compilation error.

 Mindcode detects the presence of recursive functions and only requires the stack when at least one is found in the program.
 A significant limitation is imposed on recursive functions: parameters and local variables may end up being stored on the stack.
 As the stack itself is stored in a memory bank or memory cell, any non-numeric value of these variables will get lost.